TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Examples/Index.rst

 Extension examples
 ==================

-Some examples can be found in the TYPO3 extension :file:`examples`.
-It can be installed via composer:
+Some examples can also be found in the TYPO3 extension :file:`examples`.
+This extension contains special configurations that have been used neither in the extension :file:`stylguide` not in the TYPO3 Core.

+The extension :file:`examples` can be installed via composer:

 .. code-block:: console